 - Overwatering is not a good idea, especially in the winter.

-- Choose a container that will allow your limes roots to expand.
-However, make sure it's not too big for the root ball to avoid root rotting from excess moisture.
+- Choose a container that will allow your lime roots to expand.
+However, ensure it's not too big for the root ball to avoid root rotting from excess moisture.

 - Give your limes plenty of nutrition.
 A high-nitrogen liquid feed is required for a healthy plant from early spring until mid-summer.

 - Keep the plant indoors during the winter and only bring it outside for a short time during the summer months to avoid damage from changing temperatures.

 - Provide wet expanded clay aggregates and gravels in the form of pot feet or a saucer to increase humidity.

 - Water should not be able to reach the top.
 This can make the compost too wet, resulting in different issues.

 Bringing lime indoors in the winter will protect them from the elements, significantly when temperatures drop below 30°C. In the spring and fall, gradually adapt your limes to indoor and outdoor settings by bringing them in and out for about one week.